 dusttodust#49, color pencil on paper, 46x64, 2018

-Dust to dust, installation, Let them draw II(drawing and withdrawing), Sariev Contemporary, Plovdiv 2017
+Drawings from the series dust to dust, Let them draw II(drawing and withdrawing), Sariev Contemporary, Plovdiv 2017

 Dust to dust#39, coloured pencil on paper, 46x64, 2016